How To Buy A Foreclosed Home

 Do I need good credit to buy a foreclosed house?

 Since you’ll most likely be buying the property from a government agency, bank or mortgage lender, having a good credit score can give you a competitive advantage.
-There are minimum credit score requirements to qualify for a mortgage to purchase the home.
 The seller’s goal is to find a buyer who can afford the home.
 So, if you can secure a Verified Approval Letter ahead of time, the seller will be more likely to choose your offer.

 The Bottom Line: Consider The Risks Before Purchasing A Foreclosed Home